Introduction: From Continuous to Categorical

 Further Reading

-- Book: An Introduction to Statistical Learning (Chapter 4)
+- Book: An Introduction to Statistical Learning (2e) โ James, Witten, Hastie, Tibshirani, Chapter 4 (free PDF).

 Remember: Logistic regression is a linear model that learns linear decision boundaries.
 For non-linear problems, we'll need more powerful models (coming soon)!